 Faculty members who are on a leave of absence other than a sabbatical leave.

-Faculty members who are serving in administrative assignments such that less than 15% of their administrative assignment remains as a faculty member in the FSE.
+Faculty members who are serving in administrative assignments such that less than 15% of their assignment remains as a faculty member in the FSE.

-All AFSE members with voting rights are hereafter referred to as AFSE Voting Members.
+All AFSE members with voting rights are hereafter referred to as AFSE voting members.

-The meetings of the AFSE are open so that other individuals (including emeritus faculty and other non-members specifically invited by the Dean) may attend said meetings.
+The meetings of the AFSE are open so that other individuals (including emeritus faculty and other non-members specifically invited by the dean) may attend said meetings.
 Although these individuals may attend the meetings and offer their opinions, they do not have voting rights.

-The Dean of the FSE, or the Executive Committee, should call the AFSE into session at least once each academic year, while classes are in session, to hear the Dean’s report on the state of the FSE and to consider such matters as have been referred to the AFSE.
-Such a meeting must be announced at least 5 working days prior to the meeting.
+The dean of the FSE, or the Executive Committee, should call the AFSE into session at least once each academic year, while classes are in session, to hear the dean’s report on the state of the FSE and to consider such matters as have been referred to the AFSE.
+Such a meeting must be announced at least five working days prior to the meeting.
 Notice of the meeting may be given by electronic mail.

-The Dean must call a special session of the AFSE, to be held within ten working days, upon receipt of a petition signed by 5% of the membership.
+The dean must call a special session of the AFSE, to be held within ten working days, upon receipt of a petition signed by 5% of the membership.
 Such a petition must state the specific item(s) to be considered at the meeting.
 Notice of any special meeting may be given by electronic mail.

 ARTICLE THREE.
 OFFICERS OF THE AFSE

-The Dean is automatically President of the AFSE.
+The dean is automatically president of the AFSE.
 The president shall:

 Schedule and preside over the meetings of the AFSE.

-Implement the policies contained in these Bylaws.
+Implement the policies contained in these bylaws.

-The Secretary to the AFSE shall:
+The secretary to the AFSE shall:

-Be elected for a three year term from the FSE membership;
+Be elected for a three-year term from the FSE membership.

-Serve as a non-voting member of the executive committee of the AFSE.
+Serve as a non-voting member of the Executive Committee of the AFSE.

 Edit the minutes and all announcements of the AFSE before they are published and/or distributed.